Tom Viola Speaks on Dental Pharmacology

 Master the art of tailoring dental therapy to patients’ existing medical conditions while avoiding potential complications.
 Learn to optimize safe, effective, and appropriate pain control to retain and acquire patients.

-Make pharmacology what it was always meant to be: your most valuable instrument in treating today’s medically complex patient.
+Make dental pharmacology what it was always meant to be: your most valuable instrument in treating today’s medically complex patient.

 Take the Learning Deeper with Additional Topics: